openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 This layout change is disabled automatically if the model does not have operations that OpenVINO&trade needs to execute in the NCHW layout, for example, Convolutions in NHWC layout.

-Layout change is a complex problem and will be addressed here very briefly.
 For more details on how it works, refer to the source code of the transformations mentioned in the below summary of the process:

 1. Model Optimizer changes output shapes of most of operations producing 4D and 5D (four dimensional and five dimensional) tensors as if they were in NHWC layout to NCHW layout: `nchw_shape = np.array(nhwc_shape)[0, 3, 1, 2]` for